joshiemoore/snakehdl/README.md

   >>> out = output(res=xor(input_bits('a'), input_bits('b')))
 ```

-This creates a BOp tree representing a circuit with one output named `res` that is the XOR of two 1-bit inputs named `a` and `b`.
+This creates a simple BOp tree representing a circuit with one output named `res` that is the XOR of two 1-bit inputs named `a` and `b`.

 BOps are naturally composable into larger circuits because they are lazily evaluated.
 When you create a tree of BOps, nothing actually happens until you compile it: